 In 2000, he was awarded the Duke of Edinburgh’s Award (Gold Level).
 Mr. Desmarais is the Founder and Honorary Chairman of Young Canadians in Finance, which provides young professionals working in the private and public financial sectors an exclusive network that enables them to assume leading roles in this field.
 He served as Co-Chair of the True Patriot Love 2014 Arctic Expedition to the Magnetic North Pole.
 He also sits on the Board of Directors of The Next 36, an organization that fast tracks the development of Canada’s most talented young innovators, turning them into the country’s outstanding future business leaders and innovators.
 Mr. Desmarais is also a Chair of the Kenojuak Cultural Centre and Print Shop campaign.

-Mr. Desmarais is the recipient of a Bachelor of Arts degree in Economics from Harvard College (graduating cum laude) and he holds a Masters in Business Administration from INSEAD in France.
+Mr. Desmarais is the recipient of a Bachelor of Arts degree in Economics from Harvard College (graduating cum laude) and he holds a Master in Business Administration from INSEAD in France.

 Mr. Genest was appointed Senior Vice-President of Power Corporation and Power Financial in 2016.

-He has an extensive background in business, academia and government.
+His background includes academia, government and business.
 He served in a number of portfolios as a Deputy Minister in the Ontario Government, including Intergovernmental Affairs and Francophone Affairs.
-He also served in the federal government in various roles, including as Director of Policy and Research in the Office of the Prime Minister of Canada.
+Mr. Genest was Deputy Minister responsible for oversight of the Pan Am and Parapan Am Games held in Toronto in 2015.
+He has served in the federal government in various roles, including as Director of Policy and Research in the Office of the Prime Minister of Canada.
 He has held executive positions with the Council of Ontario Universities and Bell Canada and has served as Adjunct Professor at Glendon College, York University.
-Mr. Genest was responsible for strategic and financial oversight of the Pan Am and Parapan Am Games held in Toronto in 2015.

-A Fellow at the Brookfield Institute for Innovation and Entrepreneurship at Ryerson University, Mr. Genest is an active volunteer with a number of organizations including the Alliance Française de Toronto and the Pine River Institute which provides rehabilitation for troubled teenagers.
+A Fellow at the Brookfield Institute for Innovation and Entrepreneurship at Ryerson University, Mr. Genest is an active volunteer with a number of organizations including Pine River Institute which provides residential rehabilitation for teenagers, The Nature Conservancy of Canada - Ontario Region, and the Alliance Française de Toronto.
 A champion of diversity, he has been honoured for his advocacy for the rights of the LGBTQ community.
 He is a recipient of the Queen Elizabeth II Diamond Jubilee Medal.

 Mr. Genest holds a Bachelor of Arts Honours (graduating cum laude) in English and Philosophy from the University of Guelph, a Masters in Philosophy from the University of Ottawa, and a Ph.D. in Philosophy from Johns Hopkins University in Baltimore, Maryland.
-He is also a graduate of the Advanced Management Program at Harvard Business School.
+He is also a graduate of the Advanced Management Program at Harvard Business School and has completed the Rotman School of Management, Institute of Corporate Directors - Directors Education Program (ICD.D).

 Mr. Vial joined the Power group of companies in 1997 and currently serves as Senior Vice-President of Power Corporation and of Power Financial.
 He is involved in various investments in Canada, Europe and Asia.
 He has also been Managing Director of Pargesa Holding since June 1, 2013.